 - Advise WDFW on implementing the state’s wolf plan by continuing to serve on the Washington Wolf Advisory working group

-- Helping to stop poaching, by working with hunters and hosting "Eyes in the Woods" trainings to help citizens identifty, document and report poaching and natural resource abuse
+- Stop poaching, by working with hunters, hosting "Eyes in the Woods" trainings and offering rewards to help convict poachers.

 - Host educational forums for ranchers, landowners, farmers and wildlife managers, helping them adapt to wolf recovery